ctsit/ae_and_conmeds/README-developer.md

 ## Requirements

 The export methods used here require the redcap_cli python module.
-To install it use standard python methods
+To install it use standard python methods for installing software.

     pip install redcap_cli